Naloxone / Oxycodone Dosage

 Liver Dose Adjustments

-Mild hepatic impairment: The dose should be reduced by 1/3 to 1/2 the usual starting dose followed by careful dose titration
+Mild hepatic impairment: Reduce initial dose by one-third to one-half followed by careful dose titration

 Moderate or severe hepatic impairment: Contraindicated